Tow Law Millennium Primary School

 The School Council took part in a community celebration for the Queen’s 90th birthday.
 They organised a teddy tombola for the day at the Millennium Green; writing a letter for teddy donations, labelling the teddies with raffle tickets, attending the party and then counting the money back in school.

-Carol Singers visit Barring Court
+Carol Singers visit Baring Court

 Memorial Christmas Tree